-a.s.r. is a public company with limited liability listed on Euronext Amsterdam and governed by Dutch corporate law. a.s.r. has a two-tier board governance structure, consisting of an Executive Board and Supervisory Board.
-The Executive Board is responsible for the realisation of corporate objectives, the strategy with its associated risks and the development of the results.
-The Supervisory Board is responsible for advising the Executive Board and supervising the policies of the Executive Board and the general state of affairs at a.s.r. and its group entities.
-On 19 November 2018 a.s.r. announced that its management structure will change as of 1 February 2019.
-From that date the Executive Board consists of the CEO, the CFO and a new member to be appointed and in addition to the Executive Board a Business Executive Committee (BEC) will be established.
-The BEC will work as a unison with the Executive Board, and is co-responsible for the implementation of the business strategy.
+a.s.r. is a public limited company which is listed on Euronext Amsterdam and governed by Dutch corporate law.
+It has a two-tier board governance structure consisting of an Executive Board (EB) and a Supervisory Board (SB).
+The EB is responsible for the realisation of corporate objectives, the strategy with its associated risks and the delivery of the results.
+The SB is responsible for advising the EB, supervising its policies and the general state of affairs relating to a.s.r. and its group entities.
+As of 1 February 2019 a.s.r. changed its management structure.
+This was effected through the appointment of a Business Executive Committee (BEC).
+The BEC works alongside the EB and shares responsibility for the implementation of the business strategy.